Kaycee074/Kaycee074.github.io/_pages/about.md

   - /about.html
 ---
 ![1pager](https://Dbrainiac074.github.io/images/A23.jpg "Flyer")
 "As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality" - Albert Einstein.
+Indeed, the future is certainly unknown, the only thing that is evident is what has happened in the past and that is why we can make predictions through artifical intelligence.

 ## About this website
 ___
 Welcome to my website.
 I would like to treat this website as a place to share knowledge and interesting projects.
-You are welcome to use any of them and please stay tuned for more updates.
+You are more than welcome to use any of them and please stay tuned for more updates.

 ## About me
 ___